 Anything for Her by B.R.
 Lukey follows Lydia (protagonist), an 18-year-old girl who moves to Arizona and finds herself falling for her neighbor “Brooke”.
 Their quiet bond turns into a secret love that’s sweet and messy both.
-This is an LGBTQ romance novel, a kind of tale that reads like a memory.
+This is a slow burn romance novel, a kind of tale that reads like a memory.
 Small scenes, big feelings.
-If you’re looking for the “Anything for Her book” because you want something honest and raw, this might be it.
-This story warm sometimes, and heavy other times.
+If you’re a fan of “women loving women books“, and you want something honest and raw, “Anything For Her” is for you.
+This story is warm sometimes, and heavy at other times.
 That’s okay.
 It feels real.

 About “Anything For Her”

-What This Story Touches On
+What This Lesbian Romance Book Touches On

 Here’s what you’ll mostly find in the story: